 Trip insurance

 Trip insurance is a great benefit to have, even if you're only traveling once or twice per year.
-The Amex Green Card, despite being a less-expensive travel card, features a variety of trip insurance products for customers.
+The Amex Green Card, despite not being a premium travel card, features a variety of trip insurance products for customers.
 This includes:

 Purchase and shopping protections

-• Purchase protection: Receive up to $1,000 per occurrence (and up to $50,000 per year) when an item you've purchased with your card in the last 90 days is lost or stolen.
+- Purchase protection: Receive up to $1,000 per occurrence (and up to $50,000 per year) when an item you've purchased with your card in the last 90 days is lost, stolen, or accidentally damaged.

 Amex Green Card Earning Rates

-One of the best features of the Amex Green Card is the bonus categories, which we see as a clear shot across the bow at the Sapphire Reserve.
+One of the standout features of the Amex Green Card is its bonus categories, which seem like a direct challenge to the Sapphire Reserve.
 The Amex Green Card earns as follows:

-• 3x Membership Rewards® on transit including trains, buses, ferries, subway, and more
+- 3x Membership Rewards® on transit including trains, buses, ferries, subways, and more

-Many Amex cards only earn bonus points on airfare purchased directly with the airline or at amextravel.com.
+Many Amex cards only earn bonus Membership Rewards points on airfare purchased directly with the airline or through the American Express Travel® portal.
 In comparison, the travel category on the Amex Green Card covers airfare, hotels, cruises, car rentals, campgrounds, trains, taxicabs, rideshare services, tours, ferries, tolls, parking, buses, subways, third-party travel websites, and amextravel.com purchases — basically anything that codes as travel or transit.

-Likewise, the restaurant category is not restricted to U.S. purchases (with the exception of takeout and delivery).
+Similarly, the restaurant category is not restricted, as with other cards, to U.S. purchases (except for takeout and delivery).
 Instead, it also covers dining abroad.
 However, you won’t receive bonus points on purchases from bars, nightclubs, cafeterias, and convenience stores.

 Redeeming Points With the Amex Green Card